Mary Brooks: Early life and education

-Mary Elizabeth Thomas was born to John W. Thomas and Florence (Johnson) Thomas on November 1, 1907, in Colby, Kansas.
+Mary Elizabeth Thomas was born to John Thomas and Florence (Johnson) Thomas on November 1, 1907, in Colby, Kansas.
 Her parents moved to Gooding, Idaho, in early 1909 when she was 14 months of age.
 Her father was a rancher and banker; he was appointed a U.S. Senator from Idaho twice (following the deaths of Frank R. Gooding in 1928 and William Borah in 1940).

 An only child, Thomas graduated from Gooding High School in 1925, and attended Mills College in Oakland, California, then a two-year women's school.
 She transferred to the University of Idaho in Moscow in 1927, where she was a member of the Kappa Kappa Gamma sorority, and received her bachelor's degree in economics in 1929.

 Marriages

 She met her first husband, Arthur Jacob "Art" Peavey, Jr. of Twin Falls, while they were students at the University of Idaho.
 He was a member of Phi Delta Theta fraternity and also graduated in 1929.
 He drowned in a boating accident on the Snake River in 1941 and wasn't found for ten days, which left her a widow in her early thirties with two young children.
 A short time later her mother died, so she moved her family to Washington, D.C., where her father was serving in the U.S. Senate.

 Her second husband, C. Wayland "Curly" Brooks, was a U.S. Senator from Illinois.
 They were married in May 1946 for eleven years, until his death from a massive heart attack in 1957.
 After he left the Senate in January 1949, they had lived in the Chicago area.

 Brooks took over her father's Idaho sheep ranch after his death in 1945 and ran it until her son took it over in 1961.
-He said "She was just as much at home with rancher as she was with presidents."
-Her Idaho license plate read "MTN MARY".